 Why Measure Customer Satisfaction?

 To succeed in the long term, you should measure customer satisfaction.
-Here're some of the reasons that you should indeed measure customer satisfaction:
+Here are some of the reasons that you should indeed measure customer satisfaction:

 1. Reduces Churn Rate